Can an eSIM be hacked? Dangers, signs, and protecting your eSIM

 • Suddenly losing service.
 If you’ve suddenly stopped receiving texts and calls, something may be off.
 The lack of service may indicate someone else has control of your phone number.

 • Getting locked out of your accounts.
-If you suddenly can’t log in to the accounts you were able to access without problems before, it’s possible that the hackers have managed to gain access and have changed your passwords.
+If you suddenly can’t log in to the accounts you were able to access without problems before, the hackers may have managed to gain access and have changed your passwords.
 While this sign is not exclusive to eSIM hacking, it should definitely ring alarm bells.

-What should you do if your eSIM is hacked?
+What to do if your eSIM is hacked

 1. Contact your eSIM provider.
-Let them know that you suspect someone’s hacked into your eSIM.
-They’ll be able to look into the situation and advise you on the next steps.
+Let your provider know that you suspect someone’s hacked into your eSIM.
+Its support team will be able to look into the situation and advise you on the next steps.

 2. Change your passwords and PINs.
 Update your passwords on your network provider’s account, mobile devices, and other linked accounts.
 Create long and complex combinations — they are much harder to guess.